 - In South Africa, the principal methods of doing business are through a public (Ltd), or private (Pty Ltd) company; a personal liability company (Inc); a partnership, business trust, sole proprietorship, or an external company (a branch of a foreign company).

 - Over in The Netherlands, business is done by a general, limited or professional partnership, a private company with limited liability or as a sole trader.

-Whether you have one legal entity or are managing multiple entities across the world, entity management and entity governance are of utmost importance to your compliance status.
-After all, legal entities don’t manage themselves.
+Legal entities don’t manage themselves.
+Whether you are managing multiple entities or just have one to consider, entity management and entity governance are of utmost importance to your compliance status.

-While responsibilities and requirements differ depending on the jurisdiction in which the legal entity is incorporated, you can guarantee each legal entity will need to submit some form of report to regulators, industry bodies or government departments on a semi-regular basis – be it annual financial statements, monthly tax filings or confirmation of director information.
+While responsibilities and requirements differ depending on the part of the world in which the legal entity is incorporated, you can guarantee each legal entity will need to submit some form of report to regulators, industry bodies, or government departments on a semi-regular basis – be that annual financial statements, monthly tax filings or confirmation of director information.

 The best way to work with an entity governance approach is through harnessing technology for your entity-based operations.
-Diligent’s entity management software helps to digitize your entity management practice by centralizing information, ensuring your organization’s compliance with all local, state and global regulations.
-It creates a single source of truth for all entity-related information, from contracts and other documents to director information and compliance calendars.
-Plus, it helps you automate process chains, find information instantly, manage corporate data and appoint a signing authority.
+Diligent’s entity management software helps to digitize your entity management practice by centralizing information, ensuring your organization’s compliance with all local, state, and global regulations.
+Cybersecurity, ESG, and most compliance measurement rolls up to single source of truth for all entity-related information, from contracts and other documents to director information and compliance calendars.
+Plus, it helps you automate process chains, find information instantly, manage corporate data, and appoint a signing authority.